zalando-stups/planb-tokeninfo/README.rst

     URL of of the Revocation service.
 ``REVOCATION_PROVIDER_REFRESH_INTERVAL``
     Refresh interval for polling the Revocation service.
+See `Time based settings`_ ``REVOCATION_REFRESH_TOLERANCE``
-See `Time based settings`_ ``REVOCATION_CACHE_TTL``
+    Amount of time to account for network latencies when polling the revocation service.
+Default is 60 seconds.
+See `Time based settings`_
+``REVOCATION_CACHE_TTL``
     The TTL for Revocation cache entries.
 Default is 8 hours.
 See `Time based settings`_ ``REVOCATION_HASHING_SALT``